Gnwin/Gnwin-HTML-CSS-Engr-Godwin-Nwachukwu-Solution-/README.md

 > Clone the repo.
 > Open the index.html from your browser to view or run live server extension in your text editor
+> Use Chrome as your browser to view this project

 ### Run tests